siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 the brightness of the pixels on a screen without yet recognizing the image they compose.[^platos-allegory]

-Continuity is therefore the minimal consistency requirement for transport.
+Continuity is therefore the statement that an ordered difference between registrations is a redistribution of the same energy, locally accountable by transport.
 It gives closed bookkeeping.

 We now turn to exploring the implied consequences of this energy accounting in free space.